toomasz/FixedString/README.md

-# ArduinoFixedString
+# Arduino Fixed String

-String library for embedded systems that don't cause heap fragmentation
+String library for embedded systems that won't make your heap fragmented